bjg345/visGP/README.md

 - **summarize.R**: Generates figures and tables from the analysis outputs.
 #### sim_data_gen

-This directory contains scripts for generating simulation data used in Section 4 of the study, for the fork-shaped and U-shaped domains.
+This directory contains scripts for generating simulation data for the fork-shaped and U-shaped domains, which were used in Section 4 of the study.

 The files are organized by domain shape (`fork` or `U`) and should be run in the following sequence: